 The Baby Trend is one of the few options that comes with a parent console standard.
-That sounds like a nice thing, but it isn't really that useful.
+That sounds like a good thing, but it isn't that useful.
 The cup holders on the smaller side and the little storage compartment is too small for an iPhone or much of anything else.
-In addition, there is a safety concern with putting bottles or other taller items into the cup holders because they might fall out and onto baby while strolling.
+Also, there is a safety concern with putting bottles or other taller items into the cup holders because they might fall out and onto baby while strolling.
 This stroller might be better without the console which seems to check a box of desired items without doing it well enough to be useful.

 There is no canopy on the Baby Trend, and all car seat carriers will need to rely on their own canopy for protection from weather and other elements you hope to shield baby from.
 Given that all car seat carriers have a canopy attached it isn't a deal breaker, though you won't be able to connect two and create a complete bubble of protection.

 The wheels are small and foam filled plastic; they look like those found on a play stroller as opposed to an actual stroller for real babies.
 They wobble when pushed and do not rotate well when spun.
-Compared to some of the competition that offer rubber tires and ball bearings on the wheel hub, it is easy to see how the quality is limited on this frame product.
-There is also no suspension on this product so there is nothing to help cushion the bumps and unevenness of the road.
-This means baby will feel every imperfection and jarring motion you may encounter.
+Compared to some of the competition that offers rubber tires and ball bearings on the wheel hub, it is easy to see how the quality is limited on this frame product.
+There is also no suspension on this product, so there is nothing to help cushion the bumps and unevenness of the road.
+This means the baby will feel every imperfection and jarring motion you may encounter.

 Ease of Setup